planl0s/Verify-Ldap-L4/README.md

 Route::post('/','HomeController@postLogin', array('before' => 'auth'));
 ```

 Naviagating to the root of the website with these three files changed will present the user with a login screen.
 Once the user provides credentials, the app will try to authenticate them.
 If the credentials are correct, a message saying "Logged In" will show up.
-Otherwise, a message saying "Not Authenticated" will show up.
+Otherwise, a message saying "Not Authenticated" will show up, or one of the custome exceptions that are implemented will be thrown.

 ---